iLert/docs/integrations/appdynamics.md

 ![](../.gitbook/assets/ad11.png)

-1. On the **Triggers** tab, create a new policy with the settings that should create alerts in iLert.
+1. On the **Triggers** tab, create a new policy with the settings that should create alerts in ilert.

 ![](../.gitbook/assets/ad12.png)

-1. Switch to the **Actions** tab and add the **iLert Alert** that you've created above.
+1. Switch to the **Actions** tab and add the **ilert Alert** that you've created above.
 Then, click on **Save**.

 ![](../.gitbook/assets/ad13.png)

 ![](../.gitbook/assets/ad14.png)

-1. Now repeat the last 3 steps with your desired recovery conditions to have alerts in iLert close automatically when your application, server or database in AppDynamics recovers.
+1. Now repeat the last 3 steps with your desired recovery conditions to have alerts in ilert close automatically when your application, server or database in AppDynamics recovers.

 ![](../.gitbook/assets/ad15.png)